yb01/KillingConnectionCSI/timeline.md

   - Log: jundev2:/home/shaoj9/logs/perf-test/gce-5000/arktos/0929-0618-91f3

-### Build Date: Jun 25 with WCM  - load test failed but completed with lots of timeout objects, lots of 'killing connection' logs
+### Build Date: 06/25 with WCM  - load test failed but completed with lots of timeout objects, lots of 'killing connection' logs
 - Commit: 6b17cef2ea78353b8981a0a896d468e97f287a84
 - Runner: Vinay
 - Date of run: Sep 24